Grant agent: Save the Children

 Latest blogs and news

-In response to the challenges identified in the Blueprint, the proposed program supports the ministry of Education to focus on early childhood care and education (ECCE) and learning assessments as transformative areas that can produce sustainable and system-level improvements.
+In response to the challenges identified in the Blueprint, the proposed program financed by a $2.5 million grant supports early childhood education (ECE) and learning assessments as transformative areas that can produce sustainable and system-level improvements.

 After successful implementation of the program, it is expected that: